CoRfr/nestor/README.md

       'http://user:pass@host:port/path'
     );

-    // trigger a parameterised build
+    // trigger a parameterized build
     nestor.build('job', 'param1=value1&param2=value2', function (err, result) {
     });

+The '--follow' option on some commands allows to follow a particular variant of a parameterized build.
+If job 'MyJob' has variant 'TARGET=host' and 'TARGET=arm', I can launch and follow using:

+    nestor build --console --follow "TARGET=host" MyJob

 Check out [lib/jenkins](https://github.com/cliffano/nestor/blob/master/lib/jenkins.js) for other available methods.